MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-reference/folder.md

 |Can't rename folder|Indicates a problem renaming the folder|

 ### <a name="getspecialfolder"></a> Get special folder
-Retrieve the path of a Windows' special folder (such as Desktop, My Pictures, Internet Cache, etc.)
+Retrieve the path of a Windows' special folder (such as Desktop, My Pictures, Internet Cache etc)

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|